-While barbecue chicken, baked beans, burgers and franks rule summer backyard cookouts, I also find myself craving light and fresh meals.
+While barbecue chicken, baked beans, burgers, and franks rule summer backyard cookouts, I also find myself craving light and fresh meals.
 Salad is simply the perfect choice!

-This salad is a summer in a bowl!
+This salad is summer in a bowl!
 It's colorful and full of flavor.
 Grilled chicken and corn on the cob are the star ingredients here.
-This is my favorite way to use any leftovers from my grilled chicken and complement it with corn, avocado, cherry tomatoes, lettuce and red onion.
+This is my favorite way to use any leftovers from my grilled chicken and complement it with corn, avocado, cherry tomatoes, lettuce, and red onion.
 This salad is a great way to enjoy grilled chicken in a fresh and light dish.

 Sometimes you want the ingredients to really shine in your salad, like the grilled chicken and corn here, so you don't need a powerful dressing.
-A simple mix of vinegar, oil, salt, pepper, garlic and seasoning is all you need.
-You can of course use any dressing you want as long as it will go well the flavors here.
+A simple mix of vinegar, oil, salt, pepper, garlic, and seasoning is all you need.
+You can of course use any dressing you want as long as it will go well with the flavors here.

 More easy and healthy salad recipes: